 — Bleeding Fool (@BleedingFool) October 17, 2019

-While many people prefer the tactile enjoyment of turning pages versus swiping their tablet, for many the hesitation for adopting digital isn’t the feel of the comics, but “ownership” of them.
-Many people who are into digital comics still don’t understand that they don’t really own the comics they’ve purchased.
+While many people prefer the tactile enjoyment of turning pages versus swiping their tablet, the hesitation to adopting digital isn’t necessarily about the ‘feel’ of the comics, but the “ownership” of them.
+Many people who are into digital comics still don’t seem to understand that they don’t really own the comics they’ve purchased.
 That’s right.
 You don’t actually own a comic book that you may have paid full cover price for.
 Not only can you not loan it to your friend, or trade it, or sell it on eBay, or even give it away to someone after you’ve read it; you never actually owned the comic to begin with.

 “So what?” you may respond.
 “As long as you’re able to read the comics anytime, anywhere you like, who cares about the details of the electronic agreement that’s been made that allows you to do that?”

 Fair enough.
-Maybe you’re not concerned with the details of the arrangement, but you may be unaware that major publishers like DC Comics and Marvel Comics have changed a digital comic that has already been purchased without the consumer’s consent.
+Maybe you’re not concerned with the details of the arrangement, but are you aware that major publishers like DC Comics and Marvel Comics have altered a digital comic that has already been purchased by customers without the consumer’s consent?
 In other words, they’ve removed stories, changed artwork, and even made some types of edits to existing comics that were already part of someone’s online collection without informing the consumer of the changes.